-If you are a full-time employee, you likely are set up to receive direct deposit, or eagerly await a check to land on your desk or in your mailbox every two weeks in accordance with an agreed-upon salary.
+If you are a full-time employee, you likely are set up to receive direct deposit, or eagerly await a check to land on your desk or in your virtual mailbox every two weeks in accordance with an agreed-upon salary.

 Unless you are able to account for overtime or are reimbursed for work-related expenses, you usually know exactly what is hitting your bank account and when.
 Because of this, your company’s internal finance department or a third-party vendor probably has automatic payment schedules, so you usually don’t have to worry about any roadblocks or mistakes (except for the occasional tech glitch, of course).
 Payments are predictable and dependable.

 However, as a freelancer, this can be a bit more of a free-for-all.
 Though you may have certain terms in your contract to get paid within a specific amount of time (perhaps 30 days), that doesn’t necessarily mean it’s going to happen.